 There’s no one right answer to this question, but there are a number of root causes.

 1: Men process breakups differently than women do

-However, the tend to recover fully afterwards and forget about the relationship.
-Because they’re able to express all of their emotions upfront, they don’t hold on to emotions which can trigger painful thoughts later on.
+However, they tend to recover fully afterward and forget about the relationship.
+Because they’re able to express all of their emotions upfront, they don’t hold on to emotions that can trigger painful thoughts later on.
 By feeling all of their emotions, they heal.

 On the other hand, right or not, men are taught to just get over it.
 When I asked for advice from my guy friends, they just shrugged.